aistabci/abci-docs/en/docs/job-execution.md

 The calculation formula of ABCI point for using Reserved service is follows:

 > Service charge coefficient
+> &times; Resource type charge coefficient
 > &times; number of reserved nodes
 > &times; number of reserved days
 > &times; 24

+!!! note
+    Reservation for Compute Node (V) is treated as resource type rt_F, and reservations for Compute Node (A) is treated as resource type rt_AF.